 - Place the paste into moi moi cups or any other appropriate dish of your choice.

-- Cook the fish moi moi in a steamer for 20 minutes, and they should be ready to be consumed!
+- Cook the fish moi moi in a steamer for 20 minutes, and it should be ready to be consumed!

 Okro soup (keto recipe)